Meredith Miller

 Meredith Miller (born December 26, 1973) is a Cyclo cross and road cyclist from United States.
 She was educated at Guilford High School, where she graduated in 1992, and went on to attend the University of Wisconsin–Madison and San Francisco State University, where she earned a B.S. and an M.A. in kinesiology in 1996 and 2002 respectively.
 Miller competed in track athletics in high school and soccer in both high school and college.
 After graduating from college she played semi-professional soccer for a team in Madison for one season before the team disbanded, following which she was introduced to cycling by her then boyfriend.
-She represented her nation at the 2009 UCI Road World Championships and in cyclo cross at the 2010, 2011, 2012 and 2013 UCI Cyclo-cross World Championships.
+She represented Team USA at the 2009 UCI Road World Championships and at the 2010, 2011, 2012, 2013, 2014, 2015 and 2016 UCI Cyclocross World Championships.

 Professional cycling career

 In 2002, she signed her first professional contract with the Talgo America Cycling Team, joining Dede Demet-Barry, Sue Palmer-Komar, and Anne Samplonius.
 Miller slotted into the role of domestique.

 Moving to Denmark in the fall of 2002, she joined the Danish S.A.T.S. professional cycling team for the 2003 season.
 She did four ten-day stage races as well as another 35 race days that season.
 She followed a similar program in 2004 and 2005 as well.
 She raced most of the World Cup in those years, including: Tour of Flanders, Fleche Wallone, Tour L'Aude, Giro d'Italia Femminile, Grande Boucle Feminine Internationale, as well as a swing to North America for races like the Coupe de Monde Cyclist Feminine de Montreal.

 While she moved to New Zealand in 2005, she continued racing for Team S.A.T.S., living in France for much of the season.
 S.A.T.S. folded at the end of the season.

 In 2006, while still living in New Zealand, her job brought her to the United States, racing for Team Lipton.
 The squad was growing from being a regional presence to a national program, with heavy hitters like Miller, Laura Van Guilder, and Kristin Armstrong.
 The team had plans to support their riders through the 2008 Olympics.

 Riding for the team in 2007, Miller won both the second stage and the overall at the San Dimas Stage Race.

 The team folded at the end of 2007, and Miller joined Aaron's Pro Women's Cycling team in 2008.

 The year with Aaron's was momentous.
 As the season was closing in, she decided to try cyclocross.
 Team director Carmen D'Alusio, a 'crosser herself, suggested doing a full cyclocross program, and helped arrange a spot for her on the California Giant Strawberries team, as both Aaron's and Cal Giant had Specialized as a sponsor.
 She debuted at the second annual CrossVegas race, finishing in ninth place.
 The racing was fun, the season a success, and the relationship remained for the next six seasons.